10969676/Group38-DCIT-202-epicMinder-app/README.md

 - New users are required to sign up, while existing users can sign in to access their task page.
 - Users Can login using their google email account and it will be authenticated through firebase with their e-mails.
 - After successful login, The name and image of the user (on the Email) will be taken by firebase and displays it on the main page.
-- On the main page, Users Can add a task on the add-task screen
+- On the main page, Users click on the add-task button to go to the add-task screen to add a task.
+- After tasks have been created, Users can long press on the task to either delete the task or set it to pending or complete.
+- Users  can log out from the app by clicking on their profile image displayed by firebase on the main screen and this will send them to the settings screen for them to log out.
 - On the task page, users can add, remove, and schedule activities.
 They will receive reminders through alarms when the tasks are due.
-3. Users can also utilize the calendar page to view all scheduled and upcoming events.
+- Users can also utilize the calendar page to view all scheduled and upcoming events.

 ## How to Run the EpicMinder App:
 1. Create a folder and open it using your terminal or GitBash.